 Textbook monies are sent directly to schools based upon a district's Average Daily Attendance (ADA) multiplied by \$55 (70 O.S. § 16-114a).
 If sufficient funding is not available, the \$55 amount will be prorated.
 One percent (1%) of the Textbook appropriation will be retained by the Oklahoma State Department of Education (SDE) to increase funding for growth districts in January.
 If the increased ADA times \$55 is greater than the retained amount, the additional allocation for the growth districts will be prorated.
 The funds allocated for textbooks in Section 16-101 through 16-124 of this title means instructional materials that are designed for use by pupils as a learning resource.
-Instructional materials other than those selected and listed by the State Textbook Committee.
+Instructional materials may be printed or nonprinted and may include textbooks, technology-based and other educational materials other than those selected and listed by the State Textbook Committee.
+For FY 2023, the Oklahoma Legislature appropriated \$45,190,000 for the purchase of textbooks.
+The ADA was multiplied by \$69.14.